MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/images.md

 ### Native Resolutions (Retina and High-DPI)

-iOS, Android, Windows Phone and UWP include support for different image resolutions, where the operating system chooses the appropriate image at runtime based on the device's capabilities.
+iOS, Android, Windows Phone, and UWP include support for different image resolutions, where the operating system chooses the appropriate image at runtime based on the device's capabilities.
 Xamarin.Forms uses the native platforms' APIs for loading local images, so it automatically supports alternate resolutions if the files are correctly named and located in the project.

 The preferred way to manage images since iOS 9 is to drag images for each resolution required to the appropriate asset catalog image set.
 For more information, see [Adding Images to an Asset Catalog Image Set](~/ios/app-fundamentals/images-icons/displaying-an-image.md).